 To read the tables, use one product from a row and one product from a column.
 For example, in the table for discount 1, when you combine the two $20 products, you get $10 off.
 In the table for discount 2, when you combine the $15 product and the $5 product, you get $4 off.

-When prices vary, and two or more discount compete, the only way to guarantee the best combination of discounts is to evaluate both discounts and compare them.
+When prices vary, and two or more discounts compete, the only way to guarantee the best combination of discounts is to evaluate both discounts and compare them.

 Total possible combinations

-When even larger quantities or more overlapping discounts are applied, the total number of possible discount combinations quickly goes into the millions, and the time that is required in order to evaluate and select the best possible combination quickly becomes noticeable.
+When even larger quantities or more overlapping discounts are applied, the total number of possible discount combinations quickly goes into the millions or even billions, and the time that's required to evaluate and select the best possible combination quickly becomes noticeable.
 Some optimizations have been done in the price engine to reduce the total number of combinations that must be evaluated.
-However, because the number overlapping discounts and the quantities in a transaction aren't limited, a large number of combinations will always have to be evaluated whenever there are overlapping discounts.
+However, because the number of overlapping discounts and the quantities in a transaction aren't limited, a large number of combinations will always have to be evaluated whenever there are overlapping discounts.
 This issue is the issue that the marginal value ranking method addresses.

 After the marginal value of each discount on a shared set of products is calculated, the discounts are applied to the shared products in order, exhaustively, from highest marginal value to lowest marginal value.
 For this method, all remaining discount possibilities aren't compared every time after a single instance of a discount is applied.
 Instead, the overlapping discounts are compared one time and then applied in order.
 No additional comparisons are done.
-You can configure the threshold to switch to the marginal value method on the Discount tab of the Commerce parameters page.
+The marginal value ranking calculation is automatically triggered when the number of total possible combinations exceeds a predefined threshold.
 The acceptable time to calculate the total discount varies across retail industries.
 However, this time generally falls in the range of tens of milliseconds to one second.